Reduced Course Load Request

 Federal regulations require all international students to be enrolled in at least 12 credit hours per academic term.
 An international student may be allowed to take less than 12 credit hours if pre-approved by the international student advisor.
 This can be done only once per academic level of study.

-It is the student’s responsibility to adhere to U.S. Government and Hawkeye Community College laws and regulations.
+It is the student’s responsibility to adhere to U.S. Government laws and regulations and Hawkeye Community College policies.
+It is the student's responsibility to maintain their status.

 Reduced Course Due To...